calazans10/sudoku/README.md

 ## Usage

-You will need [Node.js](https://nodejs.org/en/) in order to play, you will also need to install the dependencies with the following command:
+You will need [Node.js](https://nodejs.org) in order to play, you will also need to install the following modules with these commands:

 ```
+npm install lodash
+npm install chalk
-npm install
+npm install cli-table
 ```

 Download the project, then go to the 'sudoku' folder from your terminal.